toderas/The-rolling-stones/README.md

     Media
         Photos used in this website were obtained vrom various sources including amazon , the rolling stones official website , wikipedia
     Video
-        video clips used in this website belong to VEVO (youtube channel) and various channels , Eagle Rocks youtube channel, leigh45dancy416-youtube channel
+        video clips used in this website were obtained from youtube Audio
-    Audio
         Audio files used in this project mainly belong to wikipedia (hence 30sec limit to prevent coyright  infringement)

 Information
-    The information used to create this site was from a number of sources Wikipedia page about the band's members
+    The information used to create this site was from a number of sources Wikipedia,  Rolling Stones Official website , youtube
-        wikipedia page about the band
-        Rolling Stones Official website